majid1252/GithubAssignment/README.md

 ## ⚠️ GitHub API Key and Rate Limiting

 To prevent rate-limiting issues and to ensure seamless performance and successful data fetch, you need to obtain a GitHub API Key.
+In case rate-limit hits UI does not inform the user.
 Follow the steps below:

     Go to GitHub Developer Settings
     Click on "New OAuth App" or "New GitHub App"